-Going to the toilet is probably the most basic of human functions, and yet many able-bodied people will take it for granted.
+Going to the toilet is probably the most basic human function, and yet many people take it for granted.
 For people living with disabilities, going to the toilet by themselves is either extremely challenging or even completely impossible.

 However, there are a number of bathroom disability aids, or more specifically toilet aids, that can help a person use the bathroom completely unaided.

-Buckingham Healthcare specializes in the supply of disability aids and because healthcare professionals run the company, there are aids available for every type of need and age group.
+Buckingham Healthcare supplies a range of disability aids for a variety of needs and age group.
 If you have a child in a wheelchair or in hospital, a urinal aid can help spare their blushes when a trip to the toilet is impossible.

-The Buckingham Healthcare website believes this wiper aid to be one of the best toilet aids there is available on the market.
-The aid comes in a plastic container for discreet concealment in a jacket pocket or bag for when people are not in their own home.
+We believe this wiper aid to be one of the best toilet aids there is available on the market.
+The bottom wiper comes in a discreet plastic container.
+It can then be kept in a jacket pocket or bag for when people are not in their own home.

 Grab Rails & Raised Toilet Seats

-For a person who has limited mobility, grab rails placed near the toilet and in the bathroom will allow them to move around unaided.
+For a person who has limited mobility, grab rails placed near the toilet and in the bathroom will allow them to move around without help.

 Inexpensive Toilet Aids